 The following is a running list of all the grant sources we think might be of interest to Tower Hamlets organisations.
-It is by no means a comprehensive list and it isn't in any particular order - please follow the links to find out more and utilise Funding Central and the LCF Tower Hamlets page to undertake more detailed, tailored research.
+It is by no means a comprehensive list and it isn't in any particular order - please follow the links to find out more and utilise Funding Central and the London Community Foundation to undertake more detailed, tailored research.

 Ford Britain Trust

 Supports projects focusing on education, environment, children, the disabled, youth activities and projects that provide clear benefits to the local communities close to our UK locations.
 The Ford Britain Trust particularly encourages applications from Ford employees, but is open to all, provided that the qualifying organisations meet our selection criteria.

 Small grants: up to £250, 4 times per year

 Large grants: over £250, max £3,000.
 Considered by the Trustees twice a year.

 A key part of the Mayor's Sports Legacy Programme, FreeSport in Association with Coca-Cola Zero ParkLives allows sports clubs, youth groups and community organisations to apply for grants to run free sport activities for Londoners.

 Metropolitan Public Gardens Association